elastic/apm/specs/agents/log-reformatting.md

 `${service.name}.${appender.name}`, where `appender.name` is the name of the log appender.

+The `event.dataset` values need to remain compatible with [`data_stream.dataset`](https://www.elastic.co/guide/en/ecs/master/ecs-data_stream.html#field-data-stream-dataset) and thus have the same naming restrictions as index names.

 If an agent doesn't have reasonable options for this field, it should be set to `${service.name}`.